ocadotechnology/mistifi/README.md

 # Mistifi

-Is a RESTAPI client used for interfacing with Mist (Juniper) API.
+Mistifi is a highly scalable Python module enabling full interfacing with the Mist RestAPI.

 ## Motivation

+Goals:
+- Highly scalable
+- Easy to use & maintain
+- Able to interface to the fullest with all Mist URIs

 # Installation